garden-io/garden/docs/getting-started/2-initialize-a-project.md

 We have one environment (`default`) and a single provider.
 We'll get back to this later.

-Next let's create module configs for each of our two modules, starting with `backend`:
+Next, let's create module configs for each of our two modules, starting with `backend`:

 ```sh
 cd backend